-The founder and director of SHIFT and its parent organization, The Center for Jackson Hole, Christian Beckwith moved to Jackson, Wyoming, in 1994, and started his first publication, The Mountain Yodel.
+The founder and director of SHIFT, Christian Beckwith moved to Jackson, Wyoming, in 1993, and started his first publication, The Mountain Yodel, soon thereafter.
 In 1996 he became the youngest person to edit the world’s premier mountaineering journal, The American Alpine Journal.
 In 2002 he co-founded Alpinist Magazine, an archival-quality climbing quarterly that Reinhold Messner called “the greatest climbing magazine in the world today.”
 More recently, he started The Alpinist Film Festival; coordinated the Teton Boulder Project, which developed a bouldering park at the base of Jackson’s Snow King Mountain to honor Teton climbing pioneers; launched Outerlocal, a social media website for adventure athletes; and started The Town Pump, a summertime bouldering series.
-He has hitchhiked across Europe, Asia and North America, made expeditions to Kyrgyzstan, Alaska, Peru and Tibet, skied the Grand Teton half a dozen times, and established numerous first ascents and descents around the world.